ThomasDang93/programming-blog/README.md

 * Blog post pagination
 * Online Resume Template

-This projecet was initially made to deploy in AWS, but you can easily tweak the code to utilize whatever hosting provider you like.
+This project was initially made to deploy in AWS, but you can easily tweak the code to utilize whatever hosting provider you like.

 The code in this repository runs my personal website, which you can check out right here:

 https://www.thomasbyte.com/

+As you can see, this project is mainly a personal body of work.
+But feel free to share any improvements that you think can extend the functionality of the blog.

 Quick start
 -----------